Gunplay (film)

-Gunplay is a 1951 American western film directed by Lesley Selander.
-It stars Tim Holt and Joan Dixon.
-It reunited Holt and Dixon from Law of the Badlands.
-The film was originally called Gun Notches.
+Gunplay is a 1951 American Western film directed by Lesley Selander and starring Tim Holt and Joan Dixon, who had costarred in Law of the Badlands earlier in the year.
+The film was originally titled Gun Notches.
 Filming took place in late 1950.

 Plot

 A man named Sam Martin is killed, but when his son identifies the killer's name, no one has ever heard of him.